 - Once the cakes are completely cool and the pani reka (buttercream) is ready to go, it is time to assemble.

-- Add the pata hānati tiakarete (chocolate hazelnut spread) and spread it out to the edges of the border that you created.
+- Spread the pata hānati tiakarete (chocolate hazelnut spread) to the edges of the piped border.

 - Drain the juice off the poihanapere (boysenberries) and add the berries on to the pata hānati tiakarete (chocolate hazelnut spread).
 I use around ¾ C of berries.